ir413/mvp/GETTING_STARTED.md

 ## Getting Started

-This document provides brief instllation and training instructions.
+This document provides brief installation and training instructions.

-- For general inforation, please see [`README.md`](README.md)
+- For general information, please see [`README.md`](README.md)
 - For tasks descriptions, please see [`TASKS.md`](TASKS.md)

 **Notes:**